morrownr/USB-WiFi/README.md

 [ALFA AWUS036NEH Long Range WIRELESS 802.11b/g/n Wi-Fi USB Adapter](https://www.amazon.com/AWUS036NEH-Range-WIRELESS-802-11b-USBAdapter/dp/B0035OCVO6)

-##### ```chipset - Mediatek/Ralink rt2870 (Mediatek bought Ralink a few years ago so rt = mt) [2]```
+##### ```chipset - Mediatek/Ralink rt2870 (Mediatek bought Ralink a few years ago) [2]```

 I can't find any new adapters with the rt2870 chipset for sale.
-My adapter with this chipset is many years old but still snaps to life and works very well when plugged in so if you see used adapters with the rt2870 chipset, know that it is still supported in modern distros of Linux and likely will be supported for a long time.
+My adapter with this chipset is many years old but still snaps to life and works very well when plugged in so if you see, adapters, even used adapters with the rt2870 chipset, know that it is still supported in modern distros of Linux and likely will be supported for a long time.
+If you are wondering if this adapter is slow... it is an 11n adapter and I do not consider it to be slow.
+You can stream video, surf the net, and listen to online radio without buffering or slowdown (as long as you have good internet service.)
+I don't list chipsets and adapters here unless I am confident they will meet today's use cases for the WiFi bands that they support.

 -----